Operational Notification: A party that is allowed control over zone data can overwhelm a server by transferring huge quantities of data.

 Operators of servers which accept untrusted zone data can mitigate their risk by operating an intermediary server whose role it is to receive zone data and then (if successful) re-distribute it to client-facing servers.
 Successful exploitation of the attack against the intermediary server may still occur but denial of service against the client-facing servers is significantly more difficult to achieve in this scenario.

-No known active exploits, but a public discussion of the issue has taken place on a public mailing list and a CVE assignment has been requested by a party other than ISC.
+There are no known active exploits, but a public discussion of the issue has taken place on a public mailing list and a CVE assignment has been requested by a party other than ISC.

 In practice this vulnerability has existed for as long as slave servers have taken data from master servers and has no history (of which we are aware) of being exploited as an attack vector because it requires an existing trust relationship as a prerequisite and identification of the attacking party is very easy (at which point the trust relationship can be revoked).